-There is a distinct educational difference for crevasse rescue for ski mountaineering versus summer mountaineering and even if you have taken a course before, this is a must have course to safely and efficiently speed up the process for when you may need to use it.
+There is a distinct educational difference between crevasse rescue for ski mountaineering versus summer mountaineering and even if you have taken a course before, this is a must-have course to safely and efficiently speed up the process for when you may need to use it.

-This one-day course is designed specifically to teach skiers and snowboarders how to perform crevasse rescue in a winter travel context.
-It will explain how to plan a trip on a glacier, how to identify and avoid crevasses and seracs, as well as how to conduct a crevasse rescue.
+This one-day course is designed specifically to teach skiers and snowboarders how to perform glacier crevasse rescue in a winter travel context.
 We will look at the tools that are available on the market today to make you an efficient rescue partner when travelling in the backcountry.
-We will emphasize learning and practicing rescue techniques where you will understand what to do if one of your party does fall into a crevasse, how to secure the rest of the group, set up a belay using your skis or snowboard and the different systems for pulling someone out.
-This will include load transfers, use of gear, ascending/descending techniques and raises using a mechanical advantage.
+We will emphasize learning and practicing rescue techniques where you will understand what to do if one of your party does fall into a crevasse, how to secure the rest of the group, set up a belay using your skis or snowboard, and the different systems for pulling someone out.

 Meeting Place & Time